-Alvin is confident that the food and décor of Bo London will work in harmony with each other, neither one over taking the other.
+Alvin has always been confident that the food and décor of Bo London works in harmony with each other, neither one over taking the other.

 “You want the experience to be the ultimate experience.
 It’s not just the food but the comfort of the restaurant and the surroundings are very important, too.
 Having said that, the restaurant should always complement the food and never over take it.
 It’s all about the yin and yang.

-Bo London will demonstrate Alvin’s ability to surprise his guests, highlighting not only favourite dishes from Bo Innovation in Hong Kong, but debuting new culinary creations inspired by Britain.
-Not one to shy away from controversy, Alvin will also include his renowned “Sex on the Beach” dish on the menu in London.
+Bo London demonstrates Alvin’s ability to surprise his guests, highlighting not only favourite dishes from Bo Innovation in Hong Kong, but also debuting new culinary creations inspired by Britain.
+Not one to shy away from controversy, Alvin also includes his renowned “Sex on the Beach” dish on the menu in London.
 Initially created to raise awareness of HIV and AIDS in Hong Kong, the dish features an edible “used condom”.
 The dish will be offered at an £8 supplement to the main menu, with all proceeds going directly to the Elton John AIDS Foundation.

-Apart from the main dining area which will seat 32 guests, the ground floor interior of Bo London will accommodate ten guests in an entrance bar, which will open with lunch service and serve selected dim sum dishes throughout the day.
-Two semi-private dining areas are available within the main room’s design, one of which will be a Chef’s Table seating up to eight guests, offering diners a glimpse behind the scenes.
+Apart from the main dining area which seats 32 guests, the ground floor interior of Bo London accommodates ten guests in an entrance bar, which is open with lunch service and serve selected dim sum dishes throughout the day.
+Two semi-private dining areas are available within the main room’s design, one of which is a Chef’s Table seating up to eight guests, offering diners a glimpse behind the scenes.